kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/markdown_template_for_posts.md

 last_updated: December 26, 2020
 tags: [miscellaneous]
 summary: "It's very easy to automate decorations with Markdown.
 That's why I primarily use markdown for this website.
-I am selectively expanding on advanced features Markdown here."
+I am selectively expanding on advanced Markdown features here."
 sidebar: none
 permalink: markdown_template.html
 folder: mydoc
 ---

-It's very easy to automate decorations with Markdown since it cleverly adopts a *WYSIWYG (what you see is what you get)* philosophy, rendering webpages' source files uncluttered.
-I am selectively expanding on advanced features Markdown here.
+It's very easy to automate decorations with Markdown since it cleverly adopts a <font face="Lora">WYSIWYG (what you see is what you get)</font> philosophy, rendering webpages' source files uncluttered.
+I am selectively expanding on advanced Markdown features here.

 ## Latex Formulas with MathJax
 Configure MathJax module between script tags in HTML files under `_layouts` folder, and insert `set mathjax: true` in